tox-dev/tox/docs/config.rst

     When tox is invoked with the ``--no-provision`` flag, the provision won't be attempted, tox will fail instead.

+    .. versionchanged:: 3.27.0

+    When provisioning, tox will take a lock to ensure exclusive access to the `provision_tox_env` and avoid clobbering by other tox instances.

     .. warning::

       The new virtual environment will only contain dependencies specified by the :conf:`requires` keyword.